Spiffyk/twitch-node-sdk/README.md

 ### Twitch.init

-Initialize the TwitchTV API with your Client ID.
+Initialize the Twitch API with your Client ID.
 This method must be called prior to other actions.
 If the user is already authenticated, you can perform authenticated actions after initialization.
 Otherwise, you must call Twitch.login to have the user authorize your app.

 #### Usage